| HomeCareer OptionsCivil AviationHelicopter Pilot |

 A CHPL student must complete 25 hours of flying to be eligible to appear for all the ground subjects examination conducted by DGCA and thereafter further 125 hrs of flight time as per the syllabus laid down.

-However a holder of CPL or higher license (ATPL) with minimum of 500 hrs of flight time as Pilot in Command (PIC) on Aeroplanes, will need 30 hrs of flight time on helicopter to qualify for Commercial Helicopter Pilot License.
-A CPL with minimum of 300 hrs of flight time Aeroplane shall require to complete a minimum of 20 hrs of flight time on helicopter to qualify for Private PHPL.
+However, a holder of CPL or higher license (ATPL) with a minimum of 500 hrs of flight time as Pilot in Command (PIC) on Aeroplanes, will need 30 hrs of flight time on the helicopter to qualify for Commercial Helicopter Pilot License.
+A CPL with a minimum of 300 hrs of flight time Aeroplane shall require to complete a minimum of 20 hrs of flight time on the helicopter to qualify for Private PHPL.

-Fee Structure and other Expenses till getting a Commercial Helicopter pilot License.
+Fee Structure and other Expenses until getting a Commercial Helicopter Pilot License.

 Helicopter Pilot Career Prospects

-Helicopter pilot can get job in the field of fire fighting, offshore support, law enforcement, agriculture, pipeline and utility support, executive transport, sightseeing, fishing, emergency medical services, search and rescue, logging, cargo lift, news media, photography, aerial surveying, forestry, game control, traffic reporting besides making their carrer as Helicopter flight instructor and test pilots in various flying institutes.
+Helicopter pilot can get a job in the field of firefighting, offshore support, law enforcement, agriculture, pipeline and utility support, executive transport, sightseeing, fishing, emergency medical services, search and rescue, logging, cargo lift, news media, photography, aerial surveying, forestry, game control, traffic reporting besides making their career as Helicopter flight instructor and test pilots in various flying institutes.

 Helicopter Pilot Salary